Best Knife For Self Defense: 9 Kick-Ass Blades Reviewed & Buyers Guide

 A fixed-blade knife is more robust and easier to handle defensively.
 Retrieve it from its safe place (around your neck, belt, holster, etc.) and get ready to defend yourself.

-Fixed-blade knives are more difficult to conceal but tend to be stronger than their folding-blade counterparts.
+Fixed-blade knives are more difficult to conceal but are stronger than their folding-blade counterparts.

 Folding-blade knives are far easier to conceal on your person, and it’s simple to carry multiple knives as backup.